 The tag management system observes the data layer and executes a tag as soon as a predefined custom event is sent to it.

-After an event is added the TMS may send an event to Google Analytics.
+After an event is added the TMS can for example send an event to Google Analytics.

 All relevant data to provide context (name, language, language level, course duration) is available and can be sent along with the event, for example, the start week for the course.